Frequently Asked Questions

 Signatories are investors, large-scale purchasers, retailers or NGOs that agree to:

-A Responder is a brand or manufacturer that completes the Chemical Footprint Project Survey.
+A Responder is a brand, manufacturer, or retailer that completes the Chemical Footprint Project Survey.

 Responders can choose whether to publicly share 1.) their participation in the CFP, 2.) their Survey responses (not including documentation), and 3.) their scores.
 Although third-party verification is not a required, additional points are awarded if responses are independently validated.